learning-zone/python-basics/README.md

 - As follows:
     - `xrange` returns the xrange object while range returns the list, and uses the same memory and no matter what the range size is.
     - For the most part, xrange and range are the exact same in terms of functionality.
 They both provide a way to generate a list of integers for you to use, however you please.
     - The only difference is that range returns a Python list object and x range returns an xrange object.
-This means that xrange doesn't actually generate a static list at run-time like range does.
+This means that xrange doesn\'t actually generate a static list at run-time like range does.
 It creates the values as you need them with a special technique called yielding.
 This technique is used with a type of object known as generators.
 That means that if you have a really gigantic range you'd like to generate a list for, say one billion, xrange is the function to use.
     - This is especially true if you have a really memory sensitive system such as a cell phone that you are working with, as range will use as much memory as it can to create your array of integers, which can result in a Memory Error and crash your program.
-It's a memory hungry beast.
+It\'s a memory hungry beast.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>